 There was a brief, blissful time during the early '00s when a handful of Sephora stores popped up around the UK.
 Although I didn't have any awareness of what a big deal this was at the time, I have vivid memories of my 13-year-old self and my best friends taking a monthly pilgrimage to Brent Cross (the journey involved two buses from our homes in the London suburbs and a dash on foot across the North Circular) to spend hours swatching lipsticks and spritzing perfumes there.
 To us, Sephora was the height of cool, and although we couldn't afford a thing, there was something about that shop that made beauty products seem like the most exciting things in the world.

-However, at nearly 30 years old, I'm beginning to appreciate the value in a high-street store that you can rely on.
-Yes, the strip lighting might be exceedingly bright; yes, the visual merchandising might leave a lot to be desired; and yes, £3 might seem suspiciously cheap for a sandwich, snack and a drink.
-But do you know what while Sephora has come and gone in the UK, Boots has always been there—and, when it comes to beauty, it has plenty of hidden gems on its shelves.
+However, at 31 years old, I'm beginning to appreciate the value in a high-street store that you can rely on.
+While Sephora has come and gone in the UK, Boots has always been there—and, when it comes to beauty, it has plenty of hidden gems on its shelves.

 From a £14 mascara that's sold every nine seconds to a Scandi skincare brand with a 13,500 person waiting list, Boots has its fair share of sellout beauty products and cult brands.